yc-repository/baki/README.md

 * Run "python baki.py -a list.txt", where list.txt is a list of txt files (frames)
 * TEXT PRINT ANIMATION run "python baki.py -at text.txt -c 5", where 'text.txt' is a file with your short text.
 * MARQUEE ANIMATION: run "python baki.py -atm 'your phrase for a running string'"

+* !!!IMPORTANT!!! : to make it work properly - change symbol sizes depending on your terminal font size: CHANGE cw/ch variables at the top of the file.
+Default is 6/12.

 result.gif is an output file.